Metadata Committee

 When it comes to book publishing and marketing, metadata are the vital details about a book that allow distributors and retailers to easily identify what it’s about and successfully market it.
 These include things like page count and critical reviews, title, author or series.

 ONIX (ONline Information EXchange) is the international standard for representing and communicating book industry product information in electronic form.
+A useful, 15-minute introductory video on ONIX for Books is available for viewing on the EDItEUR web site.

 Across book publishing, identifiers are typically numeric or alphanumeric strings that specify an aspect of the supply chain.
 An ISBN uniquely identifies a manifestation of a book.
 An ISNI uniquely identifies an author or contributor, as does an ORCID in the academic and scholarly space.
 A standard approach to creating and maintaining identifiers across the publishing ecosystem improves transparency, faciliates reporting, and reduces friction in moving physical and digital products across the supply chain.